manifoldfinance/docs/docs/index.md

 ---
-title: Manifold FInance Omnibus Documentation
-summary: Manifold Finance and OpenMEV Documentation
-date: 2021-10-06
+template: overrides/main.html
 ---

 # Omnibus

 !!! abstract

-    OpenMEV employs a microservices architecture with independent services interacting with one another to provide a composable transaction queue, order management system with a price-time priority matching engine.
-There are three types of services:
+    OpenMEV employs a fault-tolerant architecture with independent services interacting with one another to provide a composable transaction queue, order management system with a price-time priority matching engine.
-    Application Services, Infrastructure Services, Tracing Services.
-The application services implement the business logic of the underlying platform, while the infrastructure services support the distributed environment under which the application services run and collaborate with one another.

 ## OpenMEV Platform Documentation